mmoran0032/defense/script.md

-First, I'd like to discuss in what situations we would want to use the technique of recoil mass separation to study reactions for nuclear astrophysics, and what benefits it gives us over other techniques.
+First, I'd like to discuss in what situations we would want to use the technique of recoil mass separation to study reactions for nuclear astrophysics, and what benefits it gives us over other options.

 ### Capture Reactions